grafana/tempo/docs/sources/tempo/metrics-generator/cardinality.md

 ---
 aliases:
 - /docs/tempo/latest/metrics-generator/cardinality
-title: Metrics generation and cardinality
+title: Cardinality
 menuTitle: Cardinality
-description:
+description: What is cardinality and how it is impacted by metrics generation?
 weight: 100
 ---